Yum-Audio/yum_CredentialManager/README.md

 # yum_CredentialManager
 Yum Audio Credential Manager

-A JUCE module wrapping Keychain on macOS and CredentialManager on Windows for easy App Credential management.
+A JUCE module wrapping Keychain on macOS (/iOS untested) and CredentialManager on Windows for easy App Credential management.

 Currently only a single password per application is supported.